 The most important goal for every member of The Church of Jesus Christ is to possess the love of God.
-As a person develops in the Spirit of Christ, the love of God he or she possesses will help this individual become more righteous, and become more united in Spirit with the other members of the Church.
-As every member increases in the love of God, raises his or her level of righteousness, and becomes more united, the Church will experience blessings and the gifts of the Spirit as God has promised.
+As a person develops in the Spirit of Christ, the love of God he or she possesses will help the individual become more righteous, and more united in Spirit with other members of the Church.
+As each member increases in the love of God, raising his or her level of righteousness, and becoming more united, the Church will experience blessings and the gifts of the Spirit as God has promised.